 (pp. 87 line #24)

-This is a four-octet, 32-bit field that specifies the time offset in 1/499.2 MHz resolution between the first symbol of the Start of Ranging Compact frameand the first symbol of the subsequent poll frame starting the ranging session.
+This is a four-octet, 32-bit field that specifies the time offset in 1/499.2 MHz resolution between the first symbol of the Start of Ranging Compact frame, or the Public Start of Ranging Compact frame, and the first symbol of the subsequent poll frame starting the ranging session.
 The maximum value of this field shall be limited to 1 second.

 (pp. 87 line #28)

-This is a four-octet, 32-bit field that specifies the time offset in 1/499.2 MHz resolution between the start of the Advertising Poll Compact frame, or the Public Advertising Poll Compact frame, and the start of the Start of Ranging Compact frame.
+This is a four-octet, 32-bit field that specifies the time offset in 1/499.2 MHz resolution between the start of the Advertising Confirmation Compact frame, or the Public Advertising Confirmation Compact frame, and the start of the Start of Ranging Compact frame.